Y-O-S-H/1_Food/README.md

 ## Why you need food
+Food is ALWAYS, first and foremost, something you eat that enables your brain and all your internal organs to do their magic so they can heal damage done to your mind and body.

+Food can also be:
+* A great emotional comfort for people in times of need.
+* A great way to meet people socially, either by helping gather or prepare it for others.

-*These daily values are for one adult human; listed by importance.*
+*These daily nutritional values are for one adult human; listed by importance.*

-		* Energy				2000 Calories OR 8700 kJ
+		* Energy..................2000 Calories OR 8700 kJ
-		* Sodium				2,300mg
+		* Sodium..................2,300mg
-		* Protein				50g
+		* Protein.................50g
-		* Dietary fibre			30g
+		* Dietary fibre...........30g
-		* Fat					70g
+		* Fat.....................70g
-		* Saturated fatty acids	24g
+		* Saturated fatty acids...24g
-		* Carbohydrate			310g
+		* Carbohydrate............310g
-		* Sugars				90g
+		* Sugars..................90g

 ###Concerns